openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Performs element-wise logarithm operation on `operand` tensor and produces a `result` tensor.
-For floating-point element types, implements the `log` operation from the IEEE-754 specification.
-For complex element types, computes a complex logarithm, with corner cases TBD.
+For floating-point element types, it implements the `log` operation from the IEEE-754 specification.
+For complex element types, it computes a complex logarithm, with corner cases TBD.
 Numeric precision is implementation-defined.

 ### Operands